Agra Fort railway station: History

 There was a spacious, octagonal Tripolia Chowk which existed between the Jama Masjid and the Delhi gate of the Agra Fort.
-This Tripolia was destroyed in order to create the Agra Fort railway station, which was also the first railway station of Agra and also one of the oldest in the country.
+This Tripolia was destroyed in order to create the Agra Fort railway station, which was also the first railway station of Agra and one of the oldest in the country.

 Electrification

 The Faridabad–Mathura–Agra section was electrified in 1982–85, Tundla–Yamuna Bridge in 1988–89 and Yamuna Bridge–Agra in 1990–91.

-Passengers

-Agra Fort railway station serves around 87,000 passengers every day.

-Amenities

-Agra Fort railway station has a telephone booth, a waiting room, a refreshment room, water coolers and a book stall.

-Taxis, auto-rickshaws and cycle-rickshaws are available for local movement.
-The Taj Mahal 3.8 km, the Agra Fort 0.9 km, the Sikandra 10.4 km, the Mankameshwar Temple 0.15 km, the Fatehpur Sikri 38 km, and the Agra Airport 3.8 km.